 Although it’s primarily for outdoors, some customers have reportedly installed it in their attics with little or no reception issues.

 For assembly, you’ll separately insert the UHF, VHF, and reflector elements by hand (tightening them into place with a screwdriver), as well as attach the motorized rotor and coaxial cable.

 The antenna comes with an AC-powered control box with outputs for connecting two separate televisions (the built-in splitter mentioned earlier).

 You can connect more than two televisions by attaching a separately purchased splitter to one of the TV outputs on the control box.

 The control box also powers both the built-in preamplifier and rotor.

-If you’re experiencing poor reception and you’re at a close distance to transmission towers (e.g., less than 10 miles away) you may consider unplugging the control box (which powers the preamplifier in the antenna, but also the rotor unfortunately) and check how many channels you get.
+If you’re experiencing poor reception and you’re at a close distance to transmission towers (e.g., less than 10 miles away) unplug the control box (which powers the preamplifier in the antenna, but also the rotor unfortunately) and check how many channels you get.

 Sometimes amplification can introduce additional noise to already-strong signals from nearby towers.

 You run the supplied coaxial cable from the control box (the box with the big red button) to your television or set-top box.